vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 #### Parameters

-*resource*
+*table*

-The name of the resource to lookup.
-This must point to a resource specified in the config file eg `resources.csv_file`.
+The name of the table to lookup.
+This must point to a table specified in the config file eg `tables.csv_file`.
+Both functions are generic over all Table types.

 *condition*